 What to do in Santa Marinella

 Although visiting Rome is one of the best experiences that anyone can have as a tourist, there is one thing it’s lacking that many people truly enjoy — a beach.
 But that’s where Santa Marinella comes in, just an hour’s drive (or 45-minute train ride) away from the bustling city center.
-Here you can lay back, relax, and take in the hot Italian sun as you let the noise of the gentle waves and the cool breeze roll in off the sea.
+Here, you can lay back, relax, and take in the hot Italian sun as you let the noise of the gentle waves and the cool breeze roll in off the sea.

-For a small fee of just a few bucks, you can rent out towels and umbrellas for yourself or the whole family and spend the day however you want.
-Lay on the beach chair, sprawl out in the sand, or get in the water and let it take you to a whole new place.
+For a small fee of just a few bucks, you can rent towels and umbrellas for yourself or the whole family and spend the day however you want.
+Lay on the beach chair, sprawl out in the sand, or get in the water and let it take you to a new place.
 Once you’re done at the beach, check out one of the many restaurants along the shore.
 With fresh seafood offered at affordable prices, the waterfront restaurants of Santa Marinella are the perfect way to end a day trip away from Rome.

 Day Trips From Rome By Car